muratk5n/thirdwave/en/2017/10/wtwrfn-foragers-farmers.md

 <a name='eastwest'/>

-Ian Morris: "[R]oughly the same things happened [after invention of agriculture 10k years aago] in both East and West.
+[R]oughly the same things happened [after invention of agriculture 10k years aago] in both East and West.
 Both regions saw the domestication of dogs, the cultivation of plants, and domestication of large (by which I mean weighing over a hundred pounds) animals.
 Both saw the gradual development of “full” farming (by which I mean high-yield, labor-intensive systems with fully 143domesticated plants and wealth and gender hierarchy), the rise of big villages (by which I mean more than a hundred people), and, after another two to three thousand years, towns (by which I mean more than a thousand people).
-In both regions people constructed elaborate buildings and fortifications, experimented with protowriting, painted beautiful designs on pots, used lavish tombs, were fascinated with ancestors, sacrificed humans"
+In both regions people constructed elaborate buildings and fortifications, experimented with protowriting, painted beautiful designs on pots, used lavish tombs, were fascinated with ancestors, sacrificed humans.